sudheermuthyala/terraform-/07-terraform-workspace/README.md

 - For example, a developer working on a complex set of infrastructure chainges might create a new temporary workspace in order to freely experment with changes without effectin the default workspace

 - terraform will not recommend using workspace for large infrastructure inline with envinorment patter like dev,qa,staging.Recomended to use seperate configuration directories
-- terraform CLI completly different
+- terraform CLI completly different from terraform